hamnaarif/Reveltek-Careers/Careers/bim_associate.md

 - Create architectural designs using Revit software
 - Prepare MEP plans and communicate with permit offices
 - Design and coordinate landscaping plans
-- Prepare health inspection reports and ensure compliance with regulations
+- Prepare inspection reports for commercial building needs for various offices such as:
+  - Health department for restaurant design
+  - Fire department
+  - Electrical Department
+  - Water Works Offices
+  - Full Compliance and Regulation Standards with all Government Bodies
 - Manage construction projects using GitHub issues and milestones
 - Load ReadMe.md files per house to ensure clear communication with construction workers
 - Create and manage issues in GitHub, and ensure they flow properly into milestones